 Key points to remember about pneumonia

-- pneumonia is a chest infection which is an infection of the lungs
+- pneumonia is a chest infection - an infection of the lungs

 - pneumonia causes cough, fever and problems with breathing